sdomoszlai13/sdomoszlai13.github.io/_posts/2024-05-26-flight-tracker.md

 #### The data visualizer

 To visualize the collected raw data, [Grafana](https://grafana.com/) is used.
+This is a simple to use, versatile tool for data visualization used in the industry for monitoring and data analysis.